lorenSchmidt/fractal_cell_noise/README.md

 ### octaves
 ![Screenshot](octaves.png)
-like perlin or value noise, this adds successively finer features via additional layers of noise. this is the only parameter which affects speed- it's linearly slower the more octaves are combined. right to left: one octave, six, twelve.
+like perlin or value noise, this adds successively finer features via additional layers of noise. this affects speed- it's linearly slower the more octaves are combined. right to left: one octave, six, twelve.

 ### amplitude ratio
 ![Screenshot](amplitude_ratio.png)